2020PB/police-brutality/reports/New York.md

 Footage shows a small group of protestors walking down the street.
 Police charge them without warning.
 One protestor is slammed against the hood of a squad car.
 Several protestors are beaten with batons and shoved with police bicycles.

-tags: beat, shove, strike, protestor, bicycle, baton, arrest
+tags: beat, shove, strike, protestor, bike, baton, arrest

 id: ny-newyorkcity-99